nuprl/MultiPL-E/index.md

     conda activate multipl-env
     ```

+3. You will need to install some Python packages:

+    ```
+    pip3 install aiohttp numpy pyyaml tqdm yamlize
+    ```

-3. You will need an OpenAI API key and access to the Codex beta.
+4. You will need an OpenAI API key and access to the Codex beta.

 First, check out the repository in a terminal: